samuelkinyanjui/Capstone-Project_sam/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank from Microverse
+I would like to thank  Cindy Shin for authoring  the original design,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>